Traumflug/simulavr/doc/usage.rst

 ``-d <device name>, --device <device name>`` tell simulavr, what type of device it has to simulate.
-The following devices are supported: at90s8515, at90s4433, atmega128, atmega48, atmega88, atmega168, atmega8, atmega16, atmega32, atmega328, attiny2313.
-  To find out, which devices are supported with your current installation, use the --help option.
+The following devices are supported for version 1.0: (to find out, which devices are supported with your current installation, use the ``--help`` option)

+  - at90can128
+  - at90can32
+  - at90can64
+  - at90s4433
+  - at90s8515
+  - atmega128
+  - atmega1284a
+  - atmega16
+  - atmega164a
+  - atmega168
+  - atmega32
+  - atmega324a
+  - atmega328
+  - atmega48
+  - atmega644a
+  - atmega8
+  - atmega88
+  - attiny2313

+  **Attention:** some devices doesn't support all peripheral parts of controller. (for example CAN peripheral in at90can... devices) Ports and timer are mostly implemented.

 ``-f <name>, --file <name>``
   load ELF-file <name> for simulation in simulated target.